Spring management of cover crops

 The planter may need to be recalibrated, not just between fields, but within the field as well.
 This is especially true in areas with measurable changes in residue type or amount.

 The general recommendation is to wait seven to 14 days after cover crop termination before planting the year’s cash crop.
-This is mainly to allow some time for the cover crop residue to begin breaking down and for surface moisture to recharge.
+This is particularly true when corn follows the cover crop.
+This waiting period allows some time for the cover crop residue to begin breaking down and for surface moisture to recharge.